GabrielDSousa/GabrielDSousa/README.md

 <p>✨ I'm a full-stack developer with a focus on backend development.
 I became a full-stack developer because I love studying new trends and languages.
 When I build a system, if I have the time, I like to know all the technologies used in the architecture, even if I'm not developing with them, to have sure I'm building a robust, scalable system and using best development practices.</p>
 <p>You can find me geeking about 3D printing or roleplaying games when I'm not coding.
 Both my work and my hobbies have the same idea, so I can say that I like to build things like websites, systems, gadgets, stories, and characters.</p>

+<p>Explore my professional journey on my <a href="https://gabrieldsousa.glitch.me">personal resume website</a> built with React, showcasing a clean and responsive design.
+It incorporates various best practices, including reactivity, accessibility, and integration with external tools like Glitch.com.
+The website provides an interactive and visually appealing way to present a professional resume.</p>

 <img align="left" alt="A draw in anime style of a young guy smiling" src="./smiling.gif" width="270" height="160" />
 <ul>
     <li>&nbsp;&nbsp;&nbsp;&nbsp;💬 Ask me about: Laravel, PHP,3d printing, Animes</li>